sulianthual/tssm/README.md

 <h4>Introduction: </h4>

 The El Nino Southern Oscillation (ENSO) and the Madden-Julian Oscillation (MJO) are major climate phenomena in the tropics.
-The present tropical stochastic skeleton model (TSSM) simulates both phenomena and provides important theoretical understanding on their interactions.
+The TSSM simulates both phenomena and provides important theoretical understanding on their interactions.
 The model is described in details in a scientific article:

 Thual, S., Majda, A.J. and Chen, N., 2018: A Tropical Stochastic Skeleton Model for the MJO, El Niño and Dynamic Walker Circulation: A Simplified GCM.
 J. Climate, doi: 10.1175/JCLI-D-18-0263.1